helidon-io/helidon-examples/examples/declarative/data-jdbc/README.md

 | [`postgres`](postgres) | PostgreSQL |

 See the `README.md` in the selected database directory for database setup, application startup, and endpoint examples.
+Those READMEs identify the Docker images used by the samples.
+Ensure you have permission to pull each image, or use an image from the appropriate registry.
 The H2 variant does not require an external database and is the quickest way to run the sample.

 ## Shared Application

-The [`common`](common) directory contains the Java application, repository interfaces, tests, and SQL scripts shared by all database variants.
+The [`common`](common) directory contains the Java application, repository interfaces, and SQL scripts used by all database variants.
 It is source content for the database modules and is not a standalone Maven application.

-Each database module compiles the sources from `common/src/main/java`.
-The declarative tests in `common/src/test/java` verify the generated repository and row-mapper behavior.
-Database-specific directories keep only the files that vary by database, such as `application.yaml`, the JDBC driver dependency, and supporting documentation.
+Each database module compiles the application sources from `common/src/main/java`.
+The module owns the files that vary by database, such as `application.yaml`, JDBC dependencies, and supporting documentation.

 The shared `init.sql` uses Maven resource filtering for the generated identifier definition.
 H2, Oracle Database, and PostgreSQL use standard identity syntax.
 The MySQL module overrides the relevant Maven properties to generate the